 Excellence and contribution to patient and family care deserves recognition!
 Tell us about what you have been doing in the world of Perinatal Medicine, or nominate a colleague or team (you must have their permission first) for an award to celebrate their achievement.
-Applications for 2022 will open on 1 April and close on 19 June.
+Applications for 2022 opened on 1 April and will close on 19 June.

 From 2020 these awards have been renamed the BAPM Gopi Menon Awards after BAPM's former President.
 Gopi was a strong believer in both quality improvement and celebrating the achievements of the whole perinatal team.
 He was integral to the development of these awards before his death in 2019.

 The BAPM awards recognise outstanding contributions in perinatal care.
 We want to hear about teams and individuals that have gone above and beyond in big and small ways.
 We want to recognise the people that stand out from the crowd because they go out of their way to make things better for their patients and colleagues.

 - Best Local Project